ANU-HPC/tuning-hints-with-aiwc/paper/paper.md

 The tool AIWC was originally built for automated device selection.
 This differs to the new goal of guiding a developer for kernel optimization.
 For device selection, a large number of features were selected to find any meaningful workload characteristics to form the basis of a predictive model.
-However, statistical models, such as the random forest model -- used with AIWC previously [ref @aiwc] -- excels at identifying the and can handle redundencies over many dimensions of data.
+Statistical models, such as the random forest model -- used with AIWC previously [ref @aiwc] -- excels at identifying and handling redundancies over many dimensions of data.
-Developers require a smaller subset of AIWC metrics to compare when considering optimisation, as such additional derived metrics and extensions to the AIWC plugin are described.
+However, developers require a smaller subset of AIWC metrics to compare when considering optimisation, as such additional derived metrics and extensions to the AIWC plugin are presented and address communication and utilization.

 \todo[inline]{fix this reference to the DRSN HPCS paper}

 ## Communication